Games-by-Mason/shader_compiler/README.md

 #include <bar/baz.glsl> // Just searches the system include path
 ```

 To use this feature, you must set the user and system include paths with "--user-include-path" and "--system-include-path".
+These arguments accumulate, if you set them multiple times earlier paths are searched first.

 Command line:
 ```